The 10 Best Basic Tool Sets for DIY Jobs Around the House

 $50

-If you’re looking for better quality, this Stanley set is a great purchase.
-The tools in the kit are tougher than the “bargain” options, and though the assortment isn’t quite as large in this 65-piece kit, you can trust the tools you do get will last a lot longer.
+If you’re looking for good quality at a decent price, I recommend this Stanley set.
+I’ve found the tools in the kit are tougher than the “bargain” options, and though the assortment isn’t quite as large in this 65-piece kit, you can trust the tools you do get will last a lot longer.

-The bubble level, pliers, hammer, measuring tape, box cutter, screwdrivers, magnetic bits, Allen keys, and ratchet set are all the sort of tools you’ll use regularly around your house, making this an amazing set for newbie DIYers who plan to get far more active in the care and maintenance of their home.
+The bubble level, pliers, hammer, measuring tape, box cutter, screwdrivers, magnetic bits, Allen keys, and ratchet set are all the sort of tools I use regularly around my house.

 Most Comprehensive Tool Set